Wildlander-mod/Support/Docs/ModdingUltSky.md

 Installation Instructions:

-Follow the guide in the basics, for right side load order, I place mine immediately below the Ultimate Skryim Patches (above paper world map)
+On the RIGHT side:
+> - Load patch BELOW Ultimate Skyrim's patches, ABOVE Automatic Variants (and paper world map if you have this in your load order).

-in the MCM - I use the following settings: -
+In the MCM - I use the following settings: -

 In save events
 > * I have mine set to Manual save on Rest/Wait/Arrive at destination/ discover location/dungeon clear.